Azure-Samples/msdocs-django-postgresql-sample-app/README.md

 ### Local development

-This project has devcontainer support, so you can open it in Github Codespaces or local VS Code with the Dev Containers extension.
-If you're unable to open the devcontainer, then it's best to first [create a Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate that.
+This project has Dev Container support, so you can open it in Github Codespaces or local VS Code with the Dev Containers extension.
+If you're unable to open the Dev Container, then it's best to first [create a Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate that.

 1. Install the requirements: